-"To be strictly accurate, the potential to become

-the world's enemy lies in every human.
-Humans are like fuses...they can break at the slightest opportunity.
+"To be strictly accurate, the potential to become an enemy of the world lies in every human.
+Humans are like fuses-they can go off at the slightest opportunity.
 Any human is capable of shaking the foundation of the world without a thought for the consequences..."

 He sighed.
 His manner was nothing like Miyashita Touka's.
 He seemed to be living in a much harsher reality.